Code-Institute-Submissions/Memory-Game-23/README.md

 ## Testing

-I used the W3C Markup Validator and W3C CSS Validator to validate my project making sure that there was no syntax errors.
+I used the W3C Markup Validator and W3C CSS Validator to validate my project making sure that there were no syntax errors.

 * [W3C Markup Validator](https://jigsaw.w3.org/css-validator/)
 * [W3C CSS Validator](https://jigsaw.w3.org/css-validator/)

-I used Google Chrome and Google Developer Tools for mobile devices to work through and test the page using real world events as the parameters, eg booking the band, contacting the band, checking gig dates, and trying to buy band merchandise.
+I used Google Chrome and Google Developer Tools for mobile devices to work through and test the page using real world events as the parameters, e.g. playing the game, completing and restarting.

-1. Header/Navigation; from the home page:
-    * Go to gigs page – go back to Home page
-    * Go to Merch page – go back to home page
-    * Go to Band page – go back to Home page
-    * Go to Contact page – go back to Home page
+1. Played the game, completed the game, restart from modal restart button:
+    * Click and matched all cards
+    * When the modal popped up
+    * Restarted the game from the restart button displayed on the modal
+    * Game area was reset, shuffled and hidden for new game

 * Also tested on mobile device
-* Also tested from each page to every other page

-2. Footer; Social Media links:
+2. Played the game, completed the game, clicked outside of modal, restarted from header restart button:
+    * Click and matched all cards
-    * Go to the Home page
+    * When the modal popped up
-    * Click on Instagram link – Instagram opens
-    * Click on Twitter link – Twitter opens
-    * Click on Facebook link – Facebook opens
-    * Click on TikTok link – TikTok opens
-    * Click on Snapchat link – Snapchat opens
-    * Click on Youtube link – Youtube opens

-3. Header/Navigation; from the home page:
-    * Go to gigs page – go back to Home page
-    * Go to Merch page – go back to home page
-    * Go to Band page – go back to Home page
-    * Go to Contact page – go back to Home page

-4. Home Page; image/video link:
-    * On Home page click on Youtube video image
-    * Youtube video opens in new tab

-5. Home Page; “Or Click Here” link:
-    * On Home page click on “Or Click Here” link
-    * contact.html opens

-6. Gigs Link; gigs.html:
+    * clicked outside of modal which got rid of modal
+    * Restarted the game from the restart button displayed in header
+    * Game area was reset, shuffled and hidden for new game

-    * Gigs page opens and looks as intended on desktop and mobile device
+* Also tested on mobile device

-7. Merch page; links:
+3. Played the game, after 4 matches, restarted from header restart button:
+    * Click and matched 4 cards
+    * Restarted the game from the restart button displayed in the header
+    * Game area was reset, shuffled and hidden for new game

-    * Merch page opens and looks as intended on desktop and mobile device
+* Also tested on mobile device

-    * Records link – opens link in a new tab
-    * Clothes link – opens link in a new tab
+4. Contact link:
-    * Memorabilia link – opens link in a new tab
+    * Contact link in footer when clicked opens new tab with "mailto:doc.martin@gmail.com" in address bar

-8. Band page:
-    * Band page opens and looks as intended on desktop and mobile device

-9. Contact page:
-    * Contact page opens and looks as intended on desktop and mobile device
-    * Can input “details” and message
-    * When I click send it refreshes the page

 ## Deployment